 - The main reason you experience headaches when you are pregnant is the change in your hormone levels.

 - Try yoga or relaxation techniques, make sure you get enough sleep and are well rested and drink at least eight to ten glasses of water to minimize the discomfort (7).

 - The hormonal changes you go through will lead to indigestion, sometimes as early as the start of your second trimester.

 - Also, as your unborn baby grows bigger and your womb expands, it will put a considerable amount of pressure on your stomach.
 As a result, you can experience a lot of indigestion and heartburn.

-- Eat light meals and break them up into six small meals through the day instead of three big ones.
+- Eat light meals and break them up into six small meals throughout the day instead of three big ones.
 Avoid eating fried or oily food and opt for lighter meals.
-Do not stay hungry as it can trigger heartburn.
+Do not stay hungry as it can trigger heartburn (8).

 10. Bleeding Through The Nose: